 From the figure, it is clear that higher outflow velocities result in smaller capture rates at the sink radius.
-The simulation with the lowest velocity, $v_8 = 1$ , even shows a higher capture rate than the control run - as that velocity is lower than the escape velocity, the expelled gas remains in the region and can be recaptured by the black hole.
-In contrast, in the control run the captured gas is accreted by the black hole instead of expelled, and therefore can only be 'captured' once.
-It is worth pointing out that all the runs show nearly identical average physical conditions for the gas at $R_A$ (see Fig. 4), but they differ for up to an order of magnitude in terms of the capture rate at our sink radius, in a 10 times smaller scale.
+The simulation with the lowest velocity, $v_8=1$ , even shows a higher capture rate than the control run - as that velocity is lower than the escape velocity, the expelled gas remains in the region and can be re-captured by the black hole.
+In contrast, in the control run the captured gas is accreted by the black hole instead of expelled, and therefore can only be "captured" once.
+It is worth pointing out that all the runs show nearly identical average physical conditions for the gas at $R{\rm A}$ (see Fig. 4), but they differ for up to an order of magnitude in terms of the capture rate at our sink radius, in a ten times smaller scale.
 Clearly the Bondi formula cannot be applied when we know that outflows should be produced from within the accretion radius.

 Notice also that all capture rate curves are variable, even the one from the control run.
-This variability is due mostly to the fact that the gas originates from nearby stars, which have non-circular orbits with periods as low as a couple of hundred years.
+This variability is due mostly to the fact that the gas originates from nearby stars, which have non-circular orbits with periods as low as a couple hundred years.
 Over such time-scales the stellar configuration changes and that influences the rate of gas that reaches the black hole (Cuadra et al. 2008).
-Moreover, there is formation of cold ( $T \leq 10^5$ K) clumps of gas, which sometimes are accreted, as seen at $t \approx 1400$ yr for the $v_8 = 10$ run.
+Moreover, there is formation of cold ( $T \lesssim 10^5 \, \mathrm{K}$ ) clumps of gas, which sometimes are accreted, as seen at $t \approx 1400 \, \mathrm{yr}$ for the $v_8 = 10 \, \mathrm{run}$ .

-Figs 6 and 7 show the results for runs with $v_8 = 5$ but with different outflow geometries.
+Figures 6 and 7 show the results for runs with $v_8=5$ but with different outflow geometries.
 The isotropic and control runs are the same presented above, the 'bipolar' runs correspond to outflows which are confined to a fixed cone with a half-opening angle of 15 deg, and the 'fluctuating jet' has each particle ejected in the direction of its angular momentum at the moment of crossing the inner boundary.
-The results show that the beaming reduces the outflow effect: the density profile and the capture rate for the 'fluctuating jet' and
+The results show that the beaming reduces the outflow effect: the density profile and the capture rate for the 'fluctuating jet' and 'bipolar' cases take intermediate values between the control run and the isotropic run with the same outflow velocity.

 Figure 6.
-Radial profiles of different gas properties (as in Fig. 4) for the different runs using the instantaneous feedback mode with $v_8 = 5$ and different outflow geometries.
+Radial profiles of different gas properties (as in Fig. 4) for the different runs using the instantaneous feedback mode with $v_8=5$ and different outflow geometries.
 The black solid lines shows the profiles for the control run, in which no outflow was introduced; the other lines show the profiles for the runs with outflow - see inset legend for details.